Colex317/pandas-challenge/README.md

 # PANDAS CHALLENGE

-Create and manipulate Pandas DataFrames to analyze school and standardized test data.
+Create and manipulate Pandas DataFrames to analyze schools and standardized test data.

 ## Background